Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+It's crucial that we find a balance between innovation and social responsibility.
+We have a responsibility to ensure that our advancements uplift everyone, not just the privileged."

+**Marcus**: "I see your point, but we also need to think about the bigger picture.
+If we don't act decisively, we risk falling behind in the global economy."

+**Isabella**: "Falling behind shouldn't come at the expense of our values.
+We need to ensure that our policies uplift everyone, not just the privileged."

+**Marcus**: "Perhaps we can find a way to integrate ethical considerations into our economic models.
+What if we propose a policy that includes safeguards for marginalized communities?"

+**Isabella**: "That could work.
+If we frame it as a way to enhance security while promoting equity, it might gain traction."

 ### Scene 2: Finding Common Ground with Sarah Chen
 *Setting: A quiet café after a long day of meetings.*